 Singer Kesha is a huge animal rights advocate, citing animals and the natural world as inspiration for her life and her music.
 In 2013, she participated in Humane Society International’s Cruelty-Free campaign, calling on the EU to ban the sale of cosmetics tested on animals, and that same year she received the Wyler Award from Humane Society of the United States, praising the animal issue awareness she was spreading via mass media.
 Kesha also backed campaigns banning the shark fin trade, supported HIS’s Canadian seafood boycott in protest against the annual killing of baby seals, and featured in a video about the struggle of street dogs.
 Other topics that have appeared on her social media accounts include coral reefs and the management of wild horses.

-It’s not just solo stars spreading the message – earlier this year female K-Pop band Blackpink were appointed Climate Change Advocates for the global campaign against climate change, in association with the 26th UN Climate Change Conference (COP26), happening in November 2021 in the UK.
-That’s not all; last December, in collaboration with the British Embassy in Seoul, the group released a video on YouTube in which they spoke about climate change and called their fans – affectionately known as ‘blinks’ – to action.
+It’s not just solo stars spreading the message – in 2021, female K-Pop band BLACKPINK were appointed Climate Change Advocates for the global campaign against climate change, in association with the 26th UN Climate Change Conference (COP26), which happened in November 2021 in the UK.
+That’s not all; in December 2020, in collaboration with the British Embassy in Seoul, the group released a video on YouTube in which they spoke about climate change and called their fans – affectionately known as ‘blinks’ – to action.

 Mark Ruffalo